ajithredrigo2/Laravel-Docker/README.md

   laravel:
     driver: bridge
 ```
-We’ll now edit the services node to include the app, db and nginx services.
+We’ll now edit the services node to include the app, db and apache services.

 The app Service
-The app service will set up a container named travellist-app.
+The app service will set up a container named laravel-app.
 It builds a new Docker image based on a Dockerfile located in the same path as the docker-compose.yml file.
-The new image will be saved locally under the name travellist.
+The new image will be saved locally under the name laravel.

-Even though the document root being served as the application is located in the nginx container, we need the application files somewhere inside the app container as well, so we’re able to execute command line tasks with the Laravel Artisan tool.
+Even though the document root being served as the application is located in the apache container, we need the application files somewhere inside the app container as well, so we’re able to execute command line tasks with the Laravel Artisan tool.

 Copy the following service definition under your services node, inside the docker-compose.yml file: